Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 FanDuel offers a wide variety of sports—such as football, basketball, baseball, hockey, and many more—as well as many variations of games that are exciting to play.

-Overall, if you prefer traditional DFS salary cap contests, FanDuel is our top recommendation.
+Overall, if you prefer traditional DFS contests that use a salary cap, FanDuel is our top recommendation.

 Pros